Ranking all 27 of the MCU movies and shows from worst to best

 11. ANT-MAN & THE WASP

-The opposite of Age Of Ultron, here we get so much happening that its hard to keep up with events.
+The opposite of Age Of Ultron, here we get so much happening that it's hard to keep up with events.
 The Avengers are told they have to abide by the world's governments' rule, which causes a massive split down the middle, and pits Captain America's "Thanks, but no thanks" group against Tony Stark's "A little regulation never hurt nobody" team.
-We also get Black Panther, that massive airport scrap, the introduction of a good version of Spiderman, and a bad guy that doesn't want to rule or blow up the world.
+We also get introduced to Black Panther and Spider-Man, that massive airport scrap, and a bad guy that doesn't want to rule or blow up the world.
 He just wants some good old fashioned revenge.

 6. SPIDER-MAN: HOMECOMING

 Nobody had particularly high hopes for this one, even after Spider-Man did pop up and effectively steal the show during Civil War.
 However, his new standalone adventure (kinda, Iron Man is still on hand to dole out some unfriendly life advice) was a perfect mix of teen rom-com and out-and-out action-adventure, with Tom Holland performing a balancing act between charming and goofy and Michael Keaton properly nailing the bad-guy act.
 Arguably features the best plot twist in all of the Marvel movies to date, too.
 (You'll know it when you see it.)